tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 ## Overview

-The TESS spacecraft hosts a 4 10-cm aperture cameras in an eccentric high-earth orbit in a 2-to-1 resonance with the Moon.
+The TESS spacecraft hosts 4 10-cm aperture cameras in an eccentric high-earth orbit in a 2-to-1 resonance with the Moon.
 This insures a thermally stable environment, provides the ability to remain on a single pointing for the duration of each Sector, and allows for high data rates during perigee.
 Pointing is maintained by a combination of two reaction wheels and thrusters,